idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 viscosity, enthalpy and many others, as well as derivatives with respect to the primary variables.
 The consistent interface allows different fluids to be used in an input file by simply swapping the name of the Fluid Properties UserObject in a plug-and-play manner.

 !---

+## Fluid-Structure Interaction

+Provides tools that solve fluid and structure problems, wherein, their behavior is inter-dependent.
+Currently capable of simulating fluid-structure interaction behavior using an acoustic formulation for the fluid.

+!---